jpboehman/rate-limiter/README.md

  │ - Logs the error stack trace for debugging purposes.          │ │ - Sends error response with the error status and message.     │ └──────────────────────────────────────────────────────────────┘

+WOULD HAVE DONE DIFFERENTLY:
+- Leveraged Rate-Limiting middleware - including logic to forward the request if tokens are available
+-